DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

  ('it', 'a'): 326}
 ```

-This means that the corpus contains 1429 occurrences of 'it has been', i.e. occurrences where the word 'has' occurred in the context ('it', 'been').
+This means that the corpus contains 1031 occurrences of 'It has been', i.e. occurrences where the word 'has' occurred in the context ('It', 'been').

 SENTSTART and SENTEND are tokens to indicate the start and end of a sentence.